A Curated Conversation with Anita Cheung & Taraneh Erfan King

 Join Yoga Outreach & Modo Yoga East Vancouver for an intimate evening of conversation on meditation and mental health.
-Anita Cheung, founder of In Bed with Betty and Taraneh Efran King, founder of Mind On Spirit will offer their stories and share insights into how meditation can support mental well-being.
+Anita Cheung, founder of In Bed with Betty and Taraneh Erfan King, founder of Mind On Spirit will offer their stories and share insights into how meditation can support mental well-being.
 This is not to be missed.
 Bring a friend for a night of thought-provoking conversation.
 Scroll down for speaker bios.

 Hosted by Farah Nazarali.